 Students who have been CMHC suspended must request in writing to return to active student status in the CMHC program.
 CMHC suspended students can request to return to active student status at the time as indicated in their formal review and development plan at the time of CMHC suspension.
 Students should contact the CMHC Program Director to inquire if there are materials or evidence to submit to the CMHC program other than that listed in their formal review and development plan.
 Students must present evidence to the program that they are now likely to do satisfactory work.
 Students who are reactivated from CMCH suspension will have their development plan and program of study reviewed and updated.
 The new program of study may differ from the student's previous one.
-When students return from CMHC suspension, they most likely will need to be active in the program of study and development plan cannot be appealed.
+When students return from CMHC suspension, they most likely will need to be active in the program more than one semester before approval is given to register for clinical courses.
+The program of study and development plan cannot be appealed.